Personal Injury Law

-Chemical plants may employ hundreds of people.
-Despite several federal organizations outlining strict procedures for on-boarding, many companies use unlawful training methods.
+Chemical plants may employ hundreds, if not thousands, of people.
+Despite several federal organizations outlining strict procedures for on-boarding, many companies use unlawful training methods -- if they implement any at all.
 This can include teaching someone incorrectly, teaching someone unsafe shortcuts, or having someone with little experience do the teaching.

 Equipment Operation Error06

-Many chemical plants utilize heavy machinery.
-While these tools can be helpful, the risk that accompanies them is high.
+Many chemical plants utilize necessary heavy machinery.
+While these tools can be helpful, the risk that accompanies them is high due to their function and size.
 Manufacturers may be at fault for defective equipment.
 In the plant, injuries may result from incorrect operator responses to signaling or lack of daily maintenance.